sjoerd-verhagen/barcelona-rental-analysis/index.md

 1. Open Web Scraper for collecting rental data
 2. Python for cleaning and preparing the data
-3. Open Geo Code for mapping coordinates
+3. Open Geo Code for mapping coordinates (python supported)
-4. SQL for queries and aggregations
+4. SQL for queries and data analysis
-5. Tableau for creating clear visual insights
+5. Tableau for creating clear visual insights and dashboard

 ---